lishiyo/second-me-prototype/CURSOR_CONTEXT.md

 - PostgresAdapter methods now set version information when storing L1 data
 - L1Manager._store_l1_data method is now properly called in generate_l1_from_l0
 - Next focus is on implementing database migrations and testing the updated model structure

+## 2023-04-20 14:10:04 PDT

+### Section Being Implemented
+We're enhancing the L1 Biography Generation component to ensure correct perspective transformation and proper handling of shade data, regardless of its format (dictionary or object).
+We've also updated the README.md to include comprehensive documentation about the L1 Knowledge Synthesis Layer.

+### What's Working
+- Bio.complete_content() method now correctly handles both dictionary and object formats for shades
+- Perspective transformation headers in biographies are now correctly adjusted ("Your Interests" for second-person)
+- BiographyGenerator._shift_perspective_to_second() is now aligned with lpm_kernel implementation
+- Full L1 generation pipeline with run_l1_manager_methods.py script
+- README.md updated with complete documentation for L1 processing and running the full pipeline

+### What's Broken
+- Nothing is currently broken in the implemented code after fixes

+### Current Blockers
+- No significant blockers for continued development

+### Database/Model State
+- L1 models are now handling shade data correctly regardless of format (dictionary or object)
+- Biography generation correctly transforms perspectives and handles all shade formats
+- README.md now accurately reflects the current state of the L1 processing pipeline
+- Next development focus is on retrieval interfaces and agent integration to utilize the generated biographies